saschadiercks/design-system-with-11ty/src/eleventy/pages/6-components/avatar/description.md

-The Avatar is used to display yourself on the interwebs
+An Avatar is used to display ourself on the interwebs.

+For round avatars we'll use a square image and set the border-radius to `99rem`;